An SVU episode sparked a thought. Well, really more like a memory.

-I never talk about it but, between Dec.1994 – 1995 I was homeless for six months in New York City.
+I never talk about it but, between Dec.1994 – 1995, I was homeless for six months in New York City.
 I was alone, pregnant and homeless.
 I attempted to go home to my Mom in the Bahamas.
-She brought me a one way ticket to New York City and gave me $50.
+She brought me a one -way ticket to New York City and gave me $50.
 I remember it like yesterday.
 She told me “figure it out.
 I sent you to go to school not have babies.”

 I slept on the park bench outside the school, took showers in the gym and attended all the club events on campus, until the school year ended.
 I don’t remember my nights.
-The best thing about New York is that it’s the city that does not sleep.
-Well, that is if you are not with child.
+The best thing about New York is that it’s a city that does not sleep.
+Well, that is if you are not with a child.
 I remember the cold, near death frost bite and being hungry.

-Most people assume that you know to go to a shelter, get government aid, find support.
+Most people assume that you know how to go to a shelter, get government aid, find support.
 I didn’t know.
 I was young from a good family.
 The idea of government assistance was frowned upon.
 I passed out and woke up in the hospital.
 I was alone, young and petrified.
 My only thought was “get out!”
-I would soon learn that if I was released from the hospital without having a resident when I returned my child would go straight into child protective care.
+I would soon learn that if I was released from the hospital without having a resident, when I returned my child would go straight into child protective care.